bazo/nette-monolog-extension/docs/en/index.md

 Because `emails` is not a standard message level name, Monolog would have failed to process it.
 Therefore messages like this are sent with level `info` and the real name is set to `context.priority`, you'll see why in a moment.

-Ofcourse, when you install Monolog, this becomes obsolete, as you can start using the `Logger` object instead of static method.
+Of course, when you install Monolog, this becomes obsolete, as you can start using the `Logger` object instead of static method.

 Processors